kim-jenny5/the-great-estimation/README.md

 This project was rebuilt to:

 - Showcase work I couldn’t share due to company access restrictions
-- Highlight my frontend engineering skills using React and Tailwind
+- Highlight my frontend engineering skills using React, Typescript, and Tailwind
 - Demonstrate the ability to design and build interactive, data-driven UIs
-- Reflect a real-world project structure using serverless functions for basic API interaction
+- Reflect a real-world project structure using serverless functions and a relational database

 ---